 Cruises to South America

-Many travelers come to this continent for that giant patch of brambles and briars known as the Amazon.
+Many travelers come to this continent on cruises to South America for that giant patch of brambles and briars known as the Amazon.
 Some come in search of ancient civilizations and ruins and find centuries-old cities atop mountains.
 Mountaineers come for the thrill of conquering its imposing peaks; skiers for its snow-capped mountains.
 Merrymakers delight in some of its wildly bacchanalian parties while business types love the cosmopolitan vibe of capital cities pulsing with vigorous beats of economic activity, sassiness and samba.

 Welcome to South America, a destination that is alluring on the surface and even more tantalizing beneath.